The Southwest Shootout

 - Alcoholic Beverages.

-- Meals and snacks with exception of the final group dinner and the White Pocket Overnight portion.
+- Meals and snacks with exception of the White Pocket Overnight trip.

 Recommended Camera Gear